KhosroBahrami/Person_Detect_Security_System_Deployment_C-/README.md

 # Indoor/Outdoor Security System (Deployement using C++)

-Goal of this project is deployment of security system for detection of human for indoor/outdoor.
+The goal of this project is deployment of a vision-based security system for detection of human for indoor/outdoor.

 The final product is an embedded system equipped with camera that in real-time gives alarm in the case of seeing human.
 This project has three main steps:
-In the first step, I implemented the SSD object detection which is finetuned for new dataset.
+In the first step, I implemented the SSD object detection which is finetuned for human detection.
 In the second step, I deploy the inference part on server using C++.
 In the third step, I deploy the inference part on embedded system (Dragon board 410C) using C++.